-In mid-December, the tech giant announced that it would start to filter and censor what they deem to be ‘fake news’ from people’s News Feeds in an effort to curb the spread of disinformation.
+In mid-December, Facebook announced that they would start to filter and censor ‘fake news’ from people’s News Feeds in an effort to curb the spread of disinformation.

 Among the financiers of the Poynter Institute are Google, The Bill Gates Foundation and George Soros’ Open Society Foundations.
 Needless to say, these organisations are funded by some of the most powerful and influential people on the planet.

 This calls into question the impartiality of these organisations, whilst highlighting a greater concern for not only freedom of speech, but fair and balanced political discourse.

 Is it a wise idea to put control of the transmission of information on Facebook into the hands of such a small minority that have a prescribed political agenda?